Gravitational Stability of Vortices in Bose-Einstein Condensate Dark Matter: Introduction

 In Section \ref{Setup} we introduce the basic formalism for describing a BEC using the Gross-Pitaevskii (nonlinear Schr{\"o}dinger) equation, and vortices within it.
 In Section \ref{Gravitationally Coupled BECs} we discuss coupling the NLSE to the Poisson equation.
 In Sections \ref{Vortex Stability in Gravitationally Coupled BECs} and \ref{Bounds on Parameters} we look at some of the properties of a vortex as a result of gravitational coupling.
-We present some results in Section \ref{Results} and a discussion in Section \ref{Discussion}.
-An appendix contains some of the approximations we have used in our work, and is referenced in the main body of the paper.
+We present some results in Section \ref{Results} and a discussion in Section \ref{Discussion}, including updates from the literature since the original version of this paper was published.